NutriGuild/EATWELL/README.md

   <summary><h4>📝 Meal Planning and Grocery List Creation </h4></summary>
   <div align="center"> <img src="Photos/[3]_mealplan.png" width="350" height="225"> <br> </div>

-        • The software can help users plan their meals for the week and create a grocery list based on the recipes they choose.
-        • This feature allows user to create their daily or weekly meal plan.
-Once a meal plan is set, a series of grocery list will be provided to each meal or recipe that they set.
+        • Option 3 asks users if they want a grocery list for a specific meal.
+If they choose option 1, they are prompted to select a meal for which they want a grocery list.
+With the assistance of AI, the system automatically generates the list in bullet point format.

 </details>
 <details>